How a $95 Packet Started My Journey Out of Homelessness and Into Real Estate Notes

 I saw it in a faded magazine ad — printed months ago, long forgotten by most.
 Back then, in 1999, I was living in an office building, crashing where I could.
 When that fell apart, I moved into a wholesale retread warehouse, then finally landed in the W.O.W. building.

 A few friends checked on me.
 I had no home, no money, and almost no hope.
-But I scraped together $95, mailed away for a book and a packet — and I waited.
+But I scraped together $95, mailed away for a packet — and I waited.

 Charter Financial Book